List of Hollyoaks characters introduced in 2006: Charlie Dean

-Charlie Dean (also Osborne) is the son of Becca Hayton (Ali Bastian) and Justin Burton (Chris Fountain), Becca gave birth to him after being sentenced to imprisonment after alleged under-age activity with Justin.
+Charlie Dean (also Osborne), played by Charlie Behan between 2011 and 2026, is the son of Becca Hayton (Ali Bastian) and Justin Burton (Chris Fountain), Becca gave birth to him after being sentenced to imprisonment after alleged under-age activity with Justin.
 After Charlie was born, it was unknown whether Justin or her husband Jake Dean (Kevin Sacre) was his father.
 Becca originally gave Charlie to Jake, but when Justin firsts meets Charlie after stealing Jake's car Justin realizes he is the father.
 Jake's sister Steph Dean (Carley Stenson) convinced Jake to take a paternity test in January 2007, but Jake destroys the results and assumed the role of Charlie's father, along with his wife and Becca's sister, Nancy Hayton (Jessica Fox).
 In February 2007, Becca was stabbed in prison, and dies afterwards, and Charlie never got a chance to see her.

+In August 2024, it was reported that Behan had left Hollyoaks, The news came amid the announcements that several other cast members would be leaving the soap due to Hollyoaks having to reduce the number and duration of their weekly episodes.
+Some viewers expressed unhappiness and confusion on social media over the news of Behan's departure.
+His final appearance aired in the episode originally released on 11 September 2024.
+In November 2024, it was announced that Behan would return to the soap for a guest stint later that month.
+In September 2025, it was reported that Behan would reprise the role again on Hollyoaks later that month.
+Behan also portrayed Charlie in the Hollyoaks late-night special Hollyoaks Later for the soap's 30th anniversary, which was broadcast on 22 October of that year.
+The character was later written out again and Behan's exit aired on 8 June 2026, when Charlie was arrested for his role in a car crash.

 In May 2006, Becca discovered that she was pregnant but was unaware of whether the father was Jake or Justin, whom she had been having an affair with.
 She initially kept the pregnancy from Justin, and let Jake believe that he was Charlie's father.
 However, in July 2006, Becca and Justin's affair was revealed and Jake realised that he may not be the father.

 Becca chose Justin over Jake, but later changed her mind and went back to Jake, deciding that Jake would be the father, regardless of the paternity.
 Justin reported Becca to the police for their affair, and lied that they had begun a sexual relationship when Justin was 15.
 Becca was arrested and imprisoned, but in December 2006, she went into labour at her sentencing and gave birth to a son in hospital.
 She named the baby Charles, nicknaming him Charlie.
 Charlie stayed with Becca in prison.
 Justin eventually admitted to lying, and Becca was released.
 However, in February 2007, on the day she was released, Becca was stabbed by Fran Hathaway and she died in hospital.